Intrinsic Dynamics-Driven Generalizable Scene Representations for Vision-Oriented Decision-Making Applications

-\textbf{Main Results} As depicted in Figure 4, we report the evaluation results of DSR compared to the recent DrQ, CURL, and PAD on 6 tasks of reacher\_easy, finger\_spin, swingup\_pendulum, hopper\_stand, walker\_walk and waker\_stand over the process of training.
-All experiments used 30 unseen background videos for visual distraction (demonstrated in Figure 3) during the evaluation stage.
-As a result, the proposed DSR (DSR+DrQ) method achieves significant performance improvements in all tasks compared to all baselines, especially compared to the DrQ backbone, which averaged 78.9\%.
+\textbf{Main Results} As depicted in Fig. \ref{fig3} and Table \ref{tab1}, we report both the evaluation curves and the best results of DSR compared to the recent DrQ, CURL, and PAD on 6 tasks of reacher\_easy, finger\_spin, swingup\_pendulum, hopper\_stand, walker\_walk and waker\_stand over the process of training.
+As a result, the proposed DSR method achieves significant performance improvements in all tasks compared to all baselines, especially compared to the DrQ backbone, which averaged 78.9\%.
 In addition to the best rewards, DSR also converged faster in comparison to all baselines.
-Intuitively, the comparative results powerfully demonstrate that DSR has learned task-relevant state information during the training process, so that it is able to execute background-independent policies in unseen scenarios, and then achieves the best policy performance.
+Intuitively, the comparative results powerfully demonstrate that DSR has learned task-relevant state information during the training process, so that it is able to execute background-independent policies in unseen scenarios, and then achieve the best policy performance.
 Notably, the swingup\_pendulum and hopper\_stand are sparse reward tasks with few dense reward signals, which wreaks havoc on both policy and representation learning.
-Nevertheless, the DSR method still improves 79.3\% and 223.2\% compared to the DrQ, as shown in Table 1.
+Nevertheless, the DSR method still improves 79.3\% and 223.2\% compared to the DrQ, as shown in Table \ref{tab1}.